-Originally called Grapevine because of the number of wild grapes in the area, Grapeland became the town's official name in 1873 when an application was made for a post office, and it was discovered that a Texas city named Grapevine already existed.
+Originally called Grapevine because of the wild grapes in the area, Grapeland became the town's official name in 1873 when an application was made for a post office.
 It incorporated in 1924.

 Several parks provide recreation activities, including fishing, swimming and picnicking.
 Salmon Lake Park hosts events and has RV hookups, along with cabin and pavilion rentals.
 936/687-2594. www.salmonlakepark.com.